 Decision Guide

-When an interior designer is worth the coordination fee and when going direct to a carpenter saves you 10–20% with no loss in quality.
+When an interior designer is worth the coordination fee and when going direct to a contractor or carpenter saves you 10–20% with no loss in quality.

-Every Singapore homeowner starting a renovation hits this fork: hire an interior designer (one firm coordinates every trade for a fee) or go direct to trades (you contract each specialist yourself — carpenter, flooring, electrician, painter — and coordinate).
+Every Singapore homeowner starting a renovation hits this fork: hire an interior designer (one firm coordinates every trade for a fee) or go direct to a renovation contractor or trades (you contract each specialist yourself — carpenter, flooring, electrician, painter — and coordinate).
 The decision affects budget by 10–20% and stress level by considerably more.
 This guide explains when each route wins, with real numbers.

 What an interior designer actually does